COVID-19 Update: We are open and serving our clients. Learn More >>>

 In addition, any other change in circumstances that creates a financial hardship on either spouse may be cause for a change the amount of support payments.

-Effect of a prenuptial of postnuptial agreement
+Effect of a Prenuptial of Postnuptial Agreement

 If a pre- or postnuptial agreement is in place that addresses the issue of alimony, in the absence of fraud or some other illegality, the agreement is binding.
 Many such agreements address support.
 In some cases a pre- or post-nuptial agreement will state that neither party will be entitled to support- permanent or otherwise.

-Contact the Law Offices of Stephen Bilkis & Associates
+Contact Stephen Bilkis & Associates

 Client Reviews